gpgreen/ShipCAD/README.md

 Port of the Free!Ship program to C++ and Qt.

 The original progam is located at: http://sourceforge.net/projects/freeship.
 It was last updated on 2013-04-19.
-The origin program was written in Delphi Pascal.
+The original program was written in Delphi Pascal.
 It was licensed as GPLv2.

 # Prerequisites
-* boost 1.55
+* boost 1.55 or later
 * Qt 5.3 - 5.5

 # Functionality to do:

+Controller:
+  a lot of methods
 ShipCADModel:
-  loadBinary, saveBinary
+  a lot of methods
 Spline:
   draw doesn't do show points
 SubdivisionSurface:
   assembleFacesToPatches
 NurbSurface:
-  all methods
-BackgroundImage:
   all methods
 Flowline:
   draw, rebuild